nodejs/node/doc/api/modules.md

 (among other things) that every call to `require('foo')` will get exactly the same object returned, if it would resolve to the same file.

-By default (provided the `require.cache` is not modified) ,ultiple calls to `require('foo')` will not cause the module code to be executed multiple times.
+By default (provided the `require.cache` is not modified), multiple calls to `require('foo')` will not cause the module code to be executed multiple times.

 This is an important feature.
 With it, "partially done" objects can be returned,